react-native-elements/react-native-elements/website/docs/main/AirbnbRating.md

 This component is imported from [react-native-ratings](https://github.com/Monte9/react-native-ratings).

-There are two tyoes of rating - TapRating and SwipeRating.
+There are two types of rating - TapRating and SwipeRating.

 This documentation is for Tap Rating version.